Isotope quantum effects in the metallization transition in liquid hydrogen

 The change in RDF provides clear evidence of a transition, but does not explicitly consider the existence of molecules and does not distinguish between possible H$_n$ clusters for $n$ higher than 2.
 A more intuitive description of the dissociation can be found by considering the fraction of atoms that form a molecule.
 This is extracted from the interatomic distances, noting that the molecules continually break apart and reform, akin to a chemical reaction $\text{H}_2 \rightleftharpoons 2\text{H}$, which naturally introduces the idea of a molecular lifetime.
-We define a molecule to be two hydrogen or deuterium atoms less than 0.9{\AA} apart for at least 85 fs; this allows for at least 10 vibrations in the case of hydrogen.
-This choice is motivated by the limits of experimental detectability: it corresponds to a spectroscopic natural linewidth of 400cm$^{-1}$,
+We define a molecule to be two hydrogen or deuterium atoms less than 0.9 {\AA} apart for at least 85 fs.
+This allows for at least 10 vibrations in the case of hydrogen.
+This choice is motivated by the limits of experimental detectability: it corresponds to a spectroscopic natural linewidth of 400 cm$^{-1}$,

 The resulting dimer fraction across the PIMD runs is shown in Fig. \ref{fig:dissociation}b).
 The limiting cases of high and low temperatures show that the dimer fraction tends to the expected values of 0 and 1 in the atomic and molecular limits, although pressures near the transition here will have a sizeable fraction of the liquid already dissociated.
 Like the RDF peak height, the dimer fraction drops steeply across the transition pressure for all isotherms.
-However, this drop can only be considered to be discontinuous at 1000 and 1250 K for both hydrogen and deuterium, and at higher temperatures the transition becomes a crossover.
-This suggests that the critical point of the LLPT lies between 1000 and 1500 K for both isotopes, and is higher in deuterium.
+However, this drop can only be considered to be discontinuous around 1000 K for hydrogen and up to around 1250 K for deuterium; at higher temperatures the transitions become a crossover.
+This suggests that the critical point of the LLPT likely lies between 1000 and 1500 K for both isotopes, and is higher in deuterium.

 {}